 - Regular checks of inflation pressure : This is an often neglected, but important part of any tire safety check.
 Most late model vehicles have tire pressure monitoring systems (TPMS for short).
 These systems alert you to low tire air pressure via dashboard indicator lights.
 If this happens, be sure to check the tires immediately, including the spare tire.

-An inexpensive, stick-style pressure gauge like the one on the left should be kept in the vehicle.
+An inexpensive, stick-style pressure gauge like the one on the right should be kept in the vehicle.
 Use it periodically.
 This is a good idea even if you have TPMS.
 The indicator will not alert you if the tires are over inflated.
 Tires should be checked when they are warm, after a few miles of travel.
 This is particularly important if the ambient temperature is below 40 degrees.

 - Compare to the recommended inflaction : This information can always be found on the vehicle placard on the inside of the driver’s door.
 Usually there is one pressure for all 4 wheel positions, but occasionally the vehicle manufacturer recommends different pressure on the front and rear axles.